beefoo/climate-wall-docs/_design/language.md

 ### Design principles

-This section will set forth a general design strategy for representing content on the Climate Wall.
+Based on the goals above, this section will set forth a general design strategy for representing content on the Climate Wall.
 Examples for good and bad implementations are given using existing media.

 1. **Clear and bold, graphic by default** - Graphic over illustrative or photographic where possible, intentional use of color, type, and space
    ![Clear and bold, graphic by default](../assets/principles-graphic.png)